foxy-rs/foxy/README.md

 ## Thanks to:
 * Piston: for the idea of how a simple, Rust-y API for an engine might look light.
 * Winit: as a reference on events and how to best structure them.
+* Vulkan Guide (https://vkguide.dev/): for being a wealth of knowledge on architecturing a vulkan application.
+* Brenden Galea: for his amazing Vulkan tutorial series (which I would love for him to continue!).
 * GetIntoGameDev: for his outstanding Vulkan tutorials in C++.